chitminthu/outline-manager-web/README.md

 ### Single server (simplest path)

-Set `OUTLINE_API_URL` in `.env.local` and run the app.
+Set `OUTLINE_API_URL` in `.env` and run the app.
 On first start, `data/servers.json` is auto-created with that server pre-loaded.
 You'll land on the dashboard with one server card ready to go — no extra setup needed.
 This means anyone who forks this repo to manage one server can just set their env and go.

 ### Multiple servers